flatironinstitute/nbfiddle/README.md

 Both the chat assistant and code completion features require an OpenRouter API key, which can be configured in Settings.

 ### Chat Assistant
-The AI assistant helps you work with your notebooks by:
+The AI assistant provides a chat assistant to helps with your notebooks
+- Can access the content in the input cells of the notebook
-- Maintaining awareness of your notebook content and active cell
+- Is aware of the active cell
-- Providing contextual assistance with your data analysis tasks

 ### Code Completion
-Code completion provides AI-powered suggestions as you type in code cells, with:
-- Smart in-editor code suggestions based on context
+Code completion provides AI-powered suggestions as you type in code cells, with in-editor code suggestions based on context

 ## Notes